kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 in a generalized way by extending the Kubernetes resource model with a new type of resources, i.e. QoS-class resources.

+This KEP identifies two technologies that can immediately be enabled with QoS-class resources.
+However, these are just two examples  and the proposed changes are generic (and not tied to these two QoS-class resource types in any way), making it easy to implement new QoS-class resource types in the runtimes without any changes in Kubernetes.

 [Intel RDT][intel-rdt] implements a class-based mechanism for controlling the cache and memory bandwidth QoS of applications.
 All processes in the same hardware class share a portion of cache lines and memory bandwidth.
 RDT